experimentarium/etsap-tiam/docs/model_objective/info-model.md

 # Introduction about the model

-ETSAP-TIAM is a global times model developed under ETSAP.
+ETSAP-TIAM is a global TIMES model developed under ETSAP.